21 Dec Gaudi Architecture in Barcelona

-If you only have a few days in Barcelona, perhaps stay in one of these Barcelona apartments to rent, hit the beach, eat some tapas and visit these top 3 Gaudi highlights.
+If you only have a few days in Barcelona, hit the beach, eat some tapas and visit these top 3 Gaudi highlights.

 The most famous of all is the Sagrada Familia, an impressive Roman Catholic church which remains unfinished.
 The Sagrada Familia is very impressive and really did take me aback when I first emerged from the underground metro station.
 As I gazed up at this Church towering above me, I was in awe of its elaborate façades and the sheer magnitude of it.
 The building work on this extraordinary Gothic church began in 1882, and Gaudi oversaw much of the construction until his death in 1926.
 It has been in construction for over 100 years, and is like no other church in the world.